Start of Main Content

 Compensation analysis

-• Fellows can serve as valuable members of nonprofit boards.
+• Fellows/scholars can serve as valuable members of nonprofit boards.
 On average, these students are 28 years old and have approximately five years of work experience.
 They bring skills and expertise from a variety of industries; some have worked for major corporations and consulting firms while others come from the public and nonprofit sectors.

 Fellows come to board service with some knowledge of the following topics: